safenetwork/tutorials.safedev.org/website-with-comments/README.md

 # Website with comments

-In this tutorial, you will learn how to **add comments to your SAFE website**!
+In this tutorial, you will learn how to **enable comments on your SAFE website**!

 We built a comments plugin that lets people comment on content using their [public name](https://api.safedev.org/dns/).
 It can be added to any HTML page.
 It also enables the website owner to delete comments and block users.